- If your Google searches are showing up on other computers, that means you synchronized your accounts.

 We have outlined a comprehensive guide in this tutorial, so feel free to use all our solutions in order to prevent Google searches from showing up on other computers.

-If you use a person’s name and surname to google them, they won’t find that out as Google doesn’t send any notifications to the respective persons.
-So, you can google anyone, they will never find out they’ve been googled or who did that.
+No, you can google anyone, they will never find out they’ve been googled or who did that.

 Use quotation marks, add a hyphen to eliminate unnecessary words from search results and type site: followed by the site name to get results only from the specified website.